William Edjenguélé

-William Emery Edjenguélé (born 7 May 1987) is an English footballer who plays for side Bedworth United, where he plays as a centre-back.
+William Emery Edjenguélé (born 7 May 1987) is a French footballer who plays for side Bedworth United, where he plays as a centre-back.

 Career

 Born in Paris, Edjenguélé began his career 1993 with CFF Paris and joined 2005 in the reserve team of Le Mans Union Club 72.
 After three years with Le Mans UC 72 B who scored one goal in 58 appearances joined on 18 July 2008 to Neuchâtel Xamax.
 On 27 April 2010 his club confirmed his contract will not renewed and he left the club.